For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Mount the SDK

-As part of mounting the Web SDK, you are required to specify a workflow template IDarrow-up-right.
+As part of mounting the Web SDK, you are required to specify a workflow template ID.
 The SDK will automatically run the active version of the selected workflow.

 Once the verification flow is complete, customers are redirected back to the return URL you specify.

-With the generated token, the Web SDK can be initialised in your frontend using the following Javascript code:
+With the generated token, the Web SDK can be initialized in your frontend using the following JavaScript code:

 The SDK mount parameters are described in the SDK Settings section below.